 How a Diminished Value Claims Lawyer Can Help You

 In Florida, drivers who believe their vehicle’s value has been depreciated have three years from the date of loss to file a claim.
 Although diminished value claims often arise following a serious accident, we are one of the few law firms that can assist you with your claim even if you were not injured in the accident.

 The diminished value lawyers at Gordon & Partners will work with experts to have your vehicle appraised and will aggressively negotiate a fair settlement on your behalf.

-For more than two decades, the knowledgeable attorneys at Gordon & Partners have been providing legal counsel to accident injury victims throughout the tri-county area.
+Since 1993, the knowledgeable attorneys at Gordon & Partners have been providing legal counsel to accident injury victims throughout the tri-county area.
 We can help you determine the extent of property damage and depreciation and your possible entitlement to a diminished value claim.

 We proudly offer free consultations and work on a contingency fee basis; you don’t pay us unless we obtain a verdict or settlement on your behalf.